-- OpRegen®, a retinal pigment epithelium cell replacement therapy currently in a Phase 1/2a multicenter clinical trial for the treatment of advanced dry age-related macular degeneration ("AMD") with geographic atrophy.
-There currently are no therapies approved by the U.S. Food and Drug Administration ("FDA") for dry AMD, which accounts for approximately 85-90% of all AMD cases and is the leading cause of blindness in people over the age of 60. - OPC1, an oligodendrocyte progenitor cell therapy currently in a Phase 1/2a multicenter clinical trial for acute spinal cord injuries.
-This clinical trial has been partially funded by the California Institute for Regenerative Medicine. - VAC2, an allogeneic (non-patient-specific or "off-the-shelf") cancer immunotherapy of antigen-presenting dendritic cells currently in a Phase 1 clinical trial in non-small cell lung cancer.
-This clinical trial is being funded and conducted by Cancer Research UK, the world's largest independent cancer research charity.
+- OpRegen®, a retinal pigment epithelium ("RPE") cell replacement therapy currently in a Phase 1/2a multicenter clinical trial for the treatment of advanced dry age-related macular degeneration ("AMD") with geographic atrophy ("GA").
+There currently are no therapies approved by the U.S. Food and Drug Administration ("FDA") for dry AMD, which accounts for approximately 85-90% of all AMD cases and is one of the leading causes of blindness in people over the age of 60. - OPC1, an oligodendrocyte progenitor cell therapy currently in a Phase 1/2a multicenter clinical trial for acute spinal cord injuries ("SCI").
+This clinical trial has been partially funded by the California Institute for Regenerative Medicine ("CIRM"). - VAC2, an allogeneic cancer immunotherapy of antigen-presenting dendritic cells currently in a Phase 1 clinical trial in non-small cell lung cancer.
+This clinical trial is being funded and conducted by Cancer Research UK, one of the world's largest independent cancer research charities